OxyHQ/Musico/packages/shared-types/README.md

-# @mention/shared-types
+# @musico/shared-types

-Shared TypeScript types for the Mention social network platform.
+Shared TypeScript types for the Musico music streaming platform.
 This package contains all the interfaces, enums, and types that are shared between the frontend and backend applications to ensure type consistency.

 ## Overview

-Mention is a Twitter-like social network where users can create posts (instead of tweets), interact with content, and build communities.
-This package provides comprehensive type definitions for all core functionality.
+Musico is a modern music streaming platform inspired by Spotify, where users can discover, stream, and organize music.
+This package provides comprehensive type definitions for all core music streaming functionality including songs, playlists, artists, albums, and user libraries.

 ## Architecture